cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 ### 1.2.
 Some considerations

+- should Delete all notes when a user is deleted
+- delete a note should not delete the user
+- Let multi-sessions, then before each service check if `principal.id` exist or else _User not found_
 - If the user isn't the owner of the note, then for him the note doesn't exist.
 - The user can't modify audit fields.
 - user can only get his profile information
-- we'll return body in something goes wrong for those which isn't necessary return a response body if was successful
+- we'll return a body if something goes wrong.

 - You can see the used dependencies in the `pom.xml` file